BerserkerDotNet/UWP.T4.TemplatesKit/README.md

 # UWP.T4.TemplatesKit
-A set of templates to reduce amount of manually written classes
+A set of templates to reduce amount of boilerplate code in UWP apps